+Published August 2, 2017.
+Updated April 18, 2025.
 Garden lovers, once you’ve explored the landscapes and plantings at Biltmore Estate and Monticello, you’re just getting started.
 More beautiful American estate gardens await with something for every taste and interest.
-Whether you love 18th-century plantations, 19th-century grandeur, or 20th-century opulence, there’s an Eden for you.
-Flower magazine’s editors selected must-see gardens from coast to coast.
-Scroll through our favorites, plan your trip, and then share YOUR top American estate gardens in the comments below!
+Whether you love 18th-century order and discipline, 19th-century grandeur, or 20th-century opulence, there’s an Eden for you.
+FLOWER magazine’s editors selected must-see gardens from coast to coast.
+Scroll through our favorites and plan your trip!

 OLD WESTBURY GARDENS